kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

-`phaseOneLeafItems` lowers the selected composite-level block to `workloadbuilder.SchedulingConfig`: policy, topology, and disruption keep their meaning, explicit `minGroupCount` has already been rejected, and the LWS-derived pod count becomes the leaf Gang minimum.
+`phaseOneLeafItems` lowers the selected composite-level block to `workloadbuilder.SchedulingConfig`: policy, topology, and disruption keep their meaning; an LWS-specific `resourceClaims` list is attached to the lowered leaf; explicit `minGroupCount` has already been rejected; and the LWS-derived pod count becomes the leaf Gang minimum.
 Leader/worker inputs use standard `PodGroupData` with no lowering. `buildFlatWorkload` builds each leaf and merges templates when role mode produces two.

 On create, each `OldRoot` is nil.
 On update it is the previous input for the same level so the builder can check immutability.
-LWS-specific checks (active-level immutability, membership, `LeaderReady`, provider capabilities, per-leaf priority) stay outside the shared builder.
+LWS-specific checks (active-level immutability, membership, `LeaderReady`, provider capabilities, and Workload-wide priority consistency and immutability) stay outside the shared builder.

 Phase 2 drops the lowering.
 The same API becomes a `WorkloadItem` tree: composite nodes use `CompositePodGroupData`, leaves use `PodGroupData`, and `Children` decides which nodes compile to CompositePodGroup templates.

 The Workload is owned by the LWS and sets `spec.controllerRef` to the LWS.
-Its name is `<truncated-lws-name>-<hash>`, where the hash is derived from the LWS UID, matching the Job pattern in [KEP-5547][kep5547].
+Its name is `<name-prefix>-<uid-hash>`, where the hash is derived from the LWS UID, matching the Job pattern in [KEP-5547][kep5547].
 Discovery does not use this name: LWS finds the object through the controller ownerReference and `spec.controllerRef`.
 That avoids colliding with another namespaced controller that also creates a Workload named after its CR (for example a Job also named `inference`), and LWS must not adopt a pre-existing object at the computed